cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 # Configurations {#configurations}

 An OPAQUE configuration is a tuple (OPRF, Hash, MHF, AKE, EnvelopeMode).
 The OPAQUE OPRF protocol is drawn from the "base mode" variant of {{I-D.irtf-cfrg-voprf}}.
 The following OPRF ciphersuites supports are supported:

 - OPRF(ristretto255, SHA-512)
 - OPRF(decaf448, SHA-512)
 - OPRF(P-256, SHA-256)
 - OPRF(P-384, SHA-512)
 - OPRF(P-521, SHA-512)

+Future configurations may specify different OPRF constructions.

 The OPAQUE hash function is that which is associated with the OPRF variant.
 For the variants specified here, only SHA-512 and SHA-256 are supported.